in

 metal gear solid 2 snake and raiden

-There’s no word on other games in the series, most notably MGS 2 and Peace Walker.
+While there has been discussion of a remake for the original MGS, there’s been no mention of remakes for Peace Walker or MGS2.
 Konami is likely to test the waters with the two most beloved installments in the franchise before committing to more beyond that.

 Will there ever be a new MGS game?